ericbulloch/kwmd/write_ups/flow.md

 This command is the same as the original known machine ip address scan command above except the `-sU` option has been added to let nmap know I want a UDP scan instead.

+# Website

+This section will most likely be its own file instead of just a section for right now.
+For now I am just starting with the process.

+## Browsing

+In a capture the flag event I am looking at the different pages and trying to find forms and input fields.
+Each one of these is an attack vector that can be used to do things like SQL injection or a XSS attack.
+Mapping the site is one of the first things I do while running directory enumeration on a website.

+## Inpecting HTML

+Capture the flag events often have flags in the comments of the HTML.
+I have found flags, usernames, passwords, directories and links that my automated runs didn't find.
+This is a very overlooked way to find useful things when I get stuck.

 # SSH

 ## Initial Information